SQL Server Execution Plan Reference

-- On Plan properties, you find detailed information about properties on the top-left operator, that give information about the plan as a whole.
+- On Plan properties, you find detailed information about properties on the top-left operator (usually the Result or Language Element operator), that give information about the plan as a whole.

 - The Change log can be useful if you visited this site before and want to see which pages have been updated since.

 There are many ways to improve query performance.
 For some, such as replacing cursors with declarative code, execution plans are not needed at all.
 Most require a developer or DBA to at least look at an execution plan.
 Most then look for specific patterns with a known improvement method (such as introducing a covering index to remove a Key Lookup operator).